 - your identity card or equivalent proof of identity, such as a passport with a registration certificate

-- details of a bank account in Germany
+- details of a bank account in Germany, you have access to

 - a declaration that you have not applied for any further pandemic-related support for the month that you are herewith applying for (such as from emergency funds, foundations or sponsoring associations) or are not expecting further support through applications that you have already submitted.
 You can receive bridging assistance if you can proof that you are in financial need caused by the pandemic eventhough you receive financial support that is not meant for basic needs but the engineering fund (Technikfonds) for computer hardware or company aid for self-employed

-- account statements of all your accounts to which you have access at short notice (also PayPal account and Amzaon Payments).
+- account statements of all your accounts to which you have access to at short notice (also PayPal account and Amzaon Payments).
 Please submit statements of the previous month and from the current month until the day before you apply or the last working day of the bank.
 For further details, see question 13.
 Important: Please note that you may not blacken anything on your account statements, otherwise the application is considered to be incomplete.
 The statements need to be legible and they have to show your name

 - for all other accounts to which you have no short-term access or on which there are no funds, the following declaration is sufficient: "I assure that I have provided all information about my available credit on accounts and that I have no credit on other accounts.
 In addition, there are no available balances at payment service providers if these accounts are not listed (e.g. paypal, amazon payments).